ku-sldg/plih/_posts/2016-06-13-FailureOption.md

 ## Interpreter

 Finally.
 We have abstract syntax generated from concrete syntax and can now write our interpreter.
 This involves extending the `AE` `eval` function to include new cases for the new Boolean operations.
-The initial
+The initial definition is:

 {% highlight haskell %}
 eval :: ABE -> ABE